asmod3us/castle/README.md

 `filename-<timestamp>.dotfile`.

 ## bash configuration
-castle has a special directory at `~/castle/dotfiles/shell` that holds a modularized bash configuration.
-This configuration is bootstrapped by linking `~/castle/bootstrap` to your `$HOME/.bashrc`.
-This is also done by the setup script.
+castle has a special directory at `~/castle/dotfiles/shell` which holds a modularized bash configuration.
+This configuration is bootstrapped with the setup script by linking `~/castle/bootstrap` to your `$HOME/.bashrc`.

 In the shell directory, put os or host specific configuration in files that follow a `filename-<os>` or `filename-<hostname>` naming convention.
 For instance, I keep my OS X specific environment variables in `env-darwin`.

+## vim configuration
+castle also supports os-specific configuration files for vim in `castle/dotfiles/vim/os`.
+It matches the output of `uname` against hard-coded strings (currently: `Darwin` for Mac; otherwise Linux is assumed).

 ## Adding dotfiles
 To let castle manage a dotfile, just move it from `~/.dotfile` into